BenjaminWills/programming-notes/AWS/databases/dynamo_db.md

     - For ACID support across one or more tables with single AWS account
     - 2x cost of strong consistent reads

+## Dynamo DB pricing model

+- Provisioned capacity:
+  - You pay for the capacity that you provision
+  - You can use autoscaling to adjust the provisioned capacity
+  - Uses `capacity units`: Read capacity units and Write capacity units.
+(RCU, WCU)
+  - Consumption beyond provisioned capacity may result in throttling
+  - Use reserved capacity for discounts over 1 or 3 year term (one time fee then an hourly fee for every 100 RCU+WCU)
+- On-demand capacity:
+  - Pay per request (number of read and writes)
+  - No need to provision capacity units
+  - Instantly accomodates workloads as they ramp up or down
+  - Uses read request units, and write request units (RRU, WRU)
+  - Cannot use reserved capacity with on demand nodes.
+- storage, backup, replication, streams, caching, data transfer out charged additionally